qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Enable snapping by default**

-   You can set snapping to be enabled by default on all new projects in :menuselection:`Settings --> Options --> Digitizing` tab.
+   You can set snapping to be enabled by default on all new projects in the :menuselection:`Settings --> Options --> Digitizing` tab.
 You can also set the default snapping mode, tolerance value, and units, which will populate the :guilabel:`Snapping Options` dialog.